BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-pro/first steps/installation/appsource.md

 You will not be notified about the completion of the installation, but the process should not take more than a few minutes.

-If everything worked, you can now find the **Connector 365 Mail Experience Plus** under **Installed Extensions**.
+If everything worked, you can now find the **Connector 365 Mail Experience Pro** under **Installed Extensions**.

 ![](images/apps/ctiinstalleden.PNG)

-You can now start with the [setup](/en-us/apps/mail-experience-plus/first-steps/setup/).
+You can now start with the [setup](/en-us/apps/mail-experience-pro/first-steps/setup/).